cookie-information/android-release/Readme.md

 MobileConsentCredentials - The object that contains all credentials required for fetching the relevant data for your company/application.

 MobileConsentCustomUI - The color theme used for various components that are included in the library.

+SdkTextStyle - The object that wraps the text styling of the app.
+TitleStyle - The typeface of titles.
+SubtitleStyle - The typeface of secondary titles BodyStyle - The typeface of sdks body

 Steps to implement:
 -Extend the application class.
 (Dont forget to add to manifest)